manpagez: man pages & more

 specified, it refers to the first char index in the string to

 start modifying.
-If last is specified, it refers to the char
+If last is not specified, only the character

 string totitle string ?first? ?last?